usnistgov/feasst/dev/README.rst

 * Similarly, implement a non-OMP fh parallelization.
 Maybe that should be the first example before OMP communication?
 Only problem, keep windows running until last one converges?
 * Implement a class-specific debug output setting
 * Update Translate tunable maximum when volume changes..?
+* tutorials which segfault on restart dont report errors in automated tests